IN THE HIGH COURT OF JUDICATURE AT BOMBAY, BENCH AT AURANGABAD

 2. Petitioner is a proprietary firm working in the management, treatment and disposal of solid waste.
 It has approached this Court challenging the request for proposal floated through e-tender notice dated 10.06.2024 for selection of an operator for collection, transportation and processing of Municipal Solid Waste for Latur Municipal Corporation and seeking directions to issue fresh tender process.

 3. Previously, respondent no. 2 – Corporation floated a tender notice dated 07.02.2024 for selection of operator for solid waste management for Latur City.
 It was challenged by Janadhar Sevabhavi Sanstha, Latur, by preferring Writ Petition No. 2717 of 2024 in the High Court.
 It was allowed by judgment and order dated 02.04.2024, thereby, quashing e-tender notice and directing respondent no. 2 -Corporation to undertake fresh tender process as per existing laws and Government Resolution.
-In pursuance of the order of the High Court, respondent no. 2 – Corporation has undertaken fresh tender process vide tender notice dated 10.06.2024, which is sought t
+In pursuance of the order of the High Court, respondent no. 2 – Corporation has undertaken fresh tender process vide tender notice dated 10.06.2024, which is sought to be quashed.

 N.G.
 Projects Limited Versus Vinod Kumar Jain and others